moxin-org/moly/README.md

 source $HOME/.wasmedge/env
 ```

-Then use `cargo` to build and run Moxin:
+Then use `cargo` to build and run Moly:

 ```sh
 cd moly